 4 reasons why “birthing person” is an inclusive term to use in your birthing practice

-Using birthing person or birth giver for general audiences assumes less and includes more
+#1: Using birthing person or birth giver for general audiences assumes less and creates more space for others

 We can't and won't always "get it right" by the way someone appears, nor should we.
 Humans are complex and cannot be reduced to mere biology.
 There is an entire history, gene panel and symphony of hormones hidden from our consciousness and it's OK to not always understand it.
 Introducing yourself with your pronouns is very simple and easy in virtual meetings and just takes a little extra practice when you meet in person.